Perimeter81-Public/ipsec_config_builder/README.md

 # config-snippets
 This is a configuration repository to help build ipsec & bgp configuration with common firewall & device platforms

+The configuration is for route based VPN solutions

 ### vendor_templates
 is the directory of all the vendors. each subdirectory refernces